Why Body Pain and Weight Gain Can Actually Be Signs of Stress

 What are some best practices?

-Aside from professional neurophysiological help, there are things you can do today to ease your pain and reduce your stress levels fast.
+There are things you can do today to ease your pain and manage your stress.
 Friedman recommends some stress-reducing activities like light exercise such as yoga or jogging, walking in nature, and meditation.
 Even planning a vacation can help you feel better.

 Trattner recommends other cortisol-reducing tactics.
 “I teach patients to tend to and befriend their bodies with ritual, ceremony, cooking, and exercise.
 All of this lowers cortisol and helps increase the hormone oxytocin, the feel-good hormone.
 Normally it takes about a month to see the difference, but taking time out for oneself can really help battle cortisol.”